tact-lang/pitaya/docs/SPECIFICATION.md

 4. `orchestrator.yaml` - Shared team configuration
 5. Built-in defaults

-**Authentication Modes**: The orchestrator supports two Claude Code authentication methods:

-- **Subscription mode** (default): Uses `CLAUDE_CODE_OAUTH_TOKEN` for users with Claude Pro subscriptions.
-Significantly cheaper for heavy usage.
-- **API mode**: Uses `ANTHROPIC_API_KEY` for usage-based billing or custom LLMs.

-Mode selection follows this logic:

-1. If `--mode api` specified, use API key
+**Authentication**: Two credential types are supported.
+No explicit mode is required; the presence of credentials determines behavior.

-2. If OAuth token present, use subscription mode
+- OAuth token (`CLAUDE_CODE_OAUTH_TOKEN`) — subscription access.
-3. If only API key present, use API mode
-4. Otherwise, error with clear message

-Orchestration determines the mode using the above precedence and passes the effective mode to the runner/plugin.
-The runner/plugins MUST treat this selection as authoritative.
+- API key (`ANTHROPIC_API_KEY`, optional `ANTHROPIC_BASE_URL`) — API access and custom endpoints.

+Selection: If an OAuth token is set, use it.
+Otherwise, if an API key is set, use it.
+If neither is set, error with a clear message.
+A `--mode` flag may be provided but does not override missing credentials; credentials take precedence.

 **Custom LLM Support**: When using API mode, `ANTHROPIC_BASE_URL` enables routing to custom endpoints.
 This allows local LLMs, proxies, or alternative providers that implement Claude's API.
 The Instance Runner passes this through to Claude Code without modification.